codurance/site/_posts/2017-11-13-tetris-ai-experiment-1-2-single-parent-evolutionary-algorithm.md

 [![diagram of weights and biases in a neural network]({{site.baseurl}}/assets/img/custom/blog/2017-11-13-tetris-ai-experiment-1-2-single-parent-evolutionary-algorithm/weights-biases.jpg)]({{site.baseurl}}/assets/img/custom/blog/2017-11-13-tetris-ai-experiment-1-2-single-parent-evolutionary-algorithm/weights-biases.jpg)

 Each connection in a neural network has a weight.
 It is factored in to the calculation of the value of the node it is linking to.
 Each node, not including the input layer, has a bias.
+The initial weights and biases are usually randomly assigned.
+This gives a good place for the network to start.

 The network is defined by the structure of the layers, the connections between them and their weights and biases.
 The structure and connections remain constant throughout an experiment but the weights and the biases will change.